risk-first/website/Operational-Risk.md

 You might think that for an IT operation, tasks like [Design](#design) belong within a separate "Development" function within an organisation.
 Traditionally, this might have been the case.
 However separating Development from Operation implies [Boundary Risk](Boundary-Risk) between these two functions.
 For example, the developers might employ different tools, equipment and processes to the operations team, resulting in a mismatch when software is delivered.

-In recent years, the [DevOps](https://en.wikipedia.org/wiki/DevOps) movement has brought this [Boundary Risk](Boundary-Risk) into sharper focus.
+In recent years the [DevOps](https://en.wikipedia.org/wiki/DevOps) movement has brought this [Boundary Risk](Boundary-Risk) into sharper focus.
 This specifically means:

   - Using code to automate previously manual Operations functions, like monitoring and releasing.
   - Involving Operations in the planning and design, so that the delivered software is optimised for the environment it runs in.